Ohio State Buckeyes

 The Ohio State Buckeyes are the intercollegiate athletic teams that represent Ohio State University, located in Columbus, Ohio.
 The athletic programs are named after the colloquial term for people from the state of Ohio and after the state tree, the Ohio buckeye.
-The Buckeyes participate in the National Collegiate Athletic Association's (NCAA) Division I in all sports and the Big Ten Conference in most sports.
+The Buckeyes participate in the National Collegiate Athletic Association's (NCAA) Division I and the Big Ten Conference in most sports.
 The Ohio State women's ice hockey team competes in the Western Collegiate Hockey Association (WCHA).
 The school colors are scarlet and gray.
 The university's mascot is Brutus Buckeye.
 "THE" is the official trademark of the Ohio State University merchandise.
-Led by its gridiron program, the Buckeyes have the largest overall sports endowment of any campus in North America.
+Led by its football program, the Buckeyes have the largest overall sports endowment of any campus in North America.